top of page

 In Vancouver, 2015, a small group of workers started sharing stories of being harmed by workplace substance use policy.
 Some workers had been removed from the workplace on the mere suspicion of a substance use issue, without any evidence of being impaired at work.
 Some workers had voluntarily reached out to their employers asking for help with their substance use challenges or with other physical or mental health conditions.

-After being singled out by their employer for having a substance use issue, workers are often required to undergo addiction assessments from one of a small group of physicians chosen by their employer.
+After being singled out by their employer for having a suspected substance use issue, workers are often required to undergo addiction assessments from one of a small group of physicians chosen by their employer.
 The approach used by these physicians is based on outdated beliefs and stereotypes about people who use psychoactive substances.

 Information about workers’ substance use is often taken out of context and any use of a psychoactive substance, even outside of the workplace, is seen as a threat to workplace safety.
 Any use of illicit substances is automatically considered a “substance use disorder” regardless of the individual circumstances of the worker.